This section contains examples of nationally recognized agencies and organizations that provide services or information.

 Office of Juvenile Justice and Delinquency Prevention (OJJDP)

 OJJDP supports states, local communities, and tribal jurisdictions in their efforts to develop and implement effective programs for juveniles.
-Included on the OJJDP site is a section on girls delinquency.
+Included on the OJJDP site is a section on Girls At Risk.

 Office of Juvenile Justice and Delinquency Prevention (OJJDP): Girls and the Juvenile Justice System